Credit Cards Credit Card Basics

 What is the Chase Refer-A-Friend program?

 Using Chase’s site, you can create referral bonus links and then send those links to friends via email, text, social media, and more.
 Once a friend applies for a Chase credit card and is approved, you’ll receive a bonus.
-Depending on the card, you’ll get cash back or points that can be redeemed through Chase Ultimate Rewards.
+Depending on the card, you’ll get cash back or points that can be redeemed through Chase Travel.

 Eligible Chase cards* Reward per friend Max rewards per year